Make a claim now by calling 0800 808 9740 or

 As the number of cyclists on the road has increased in recent years, the number of cycling deaths and injuries has also risen.
 This is in sharp contrast to the overall figures for UK road deaths, which have been in steady decline since the 1960s.

 In 2012, there were 118 fatal accidents in the UK; 13 children and 105 adults.
 Men are far more likely to be injured or killed while riding a bike than women; 80% of all cycling casualties being male.
 There is an even number of cycling deaths on urban and rural roads, and three-quarters of cycling road accidents occur near a junction.
 Most accidents happen in daytime, but fatal cycling accidents are more likely to take place at night when a driver simply fails to see a cyclist.

 In 2012, there were just under 19,000 reported cycling accidents, although the true figure is likely to be much higher than that.
 Unsurprisingly, most accidents happen when people are travelling to and from school or work.
-The majority of cycling accident occur between 3pm and 6pm and 8am and 9am.
+The majority of cycling accidents occur between 3 pm and 6 pm and 8 am and 9 am.

 There is also data about the causes of accidents involving cyclists.
 In the most cases, either a cyclist or driver’s “failure to look” is the most common factor.
 Cyclists who have been injured as a consequence of someone else’s negligence, are eligible to claim for personal injury compensation.

 If you’ve been injured in a cycling accident that wasn’t your fault, you could claim compensation.
 First Personal Injury lawyers are experts in dealing with road accident claims.
 We may be able to help you with yours.
 Get in touch using our national accident helpline on 0800 808 9740 for more information.

 We’ll talk through the details of your claim over the phone, and then advise further!

 If we think you’ve got a valid claim, we’ll take care of everything else – quick & easy!